Medically reviewed by Dr. Brian Paris, D.C on Jan. 20, 2019.

 It sounds like a pretty extreme condition.
 And spondylolisthesis can be the source of severe back pain, usually in the lower back.

 But just like herniated discs, you may have the condition and never know it.

 That’s the good news.

-The bad news is ignoring it altogether may lead to excessive curvature of your spine (lordosis) or even roundback (kyphosis) as your upper spine literally falls off your lower spine causing breathing difficulties, chronic back pain and possibly permanent nerve damage.
+The bad news is ignoring it altogether may lead to excessive “swayback” curvature of your spine (lordosis) or even “round back” (kyphosis)[ii] as your upper spine literally falls off your lower spine causing breathing difficulties, chronic back pain and possibly permanent nerve damage.

 In children, most cases of spondylolisthesis are caused by either a birth defect or some type of impact injury, like when playing sports.